 Quite a few organizations are looking for an HR analyst with predominantly soft skills.
 This makes the analyst’s function profile very similar to an HR business partner.
 Yet other organizations are really looking for a data analyst role.
 Be aware of this if you apply for such a job!

-In addition, the more data is mentioned in the title, the more data-oriented the job usually is.
+A funny thing we’ve noticed is that the more ‘data’ is mentioned in the job title, the more data-oriented the job usually is.
 Although there is no official job role, an HR analyst is usually less data-oriented than an HR data analyst, who is again less data-oriented than an HR data scientist.
-The latter is usually full-time occupied with analyzing data.
+The latter is usually occupied with analyzing data full-time.

 1. Business acumen

-Before you analyze data, you need to know what analytics project you will work on and why it is important to the business.
-Business acumen is an essential skill for any analyst who is involved in an end-to-end analytics project.
+Before you analyze data, you need to know what project you will work on and how the data analysis will impact the business.
+Business acumen is an essential skill for any analyst who is involved in either simple data analysis or in an end-to-end analytics project.

 2. Communication & consultation

-Communication and consultation skills are required to talk to the business, manage stakeholders and their expectations, and communicate results of an analytics project to the relevant groups.
+The second skill is communication and consultation.
+Whether you’re spending most of your time analyzing data or only very little, you need to talk to the business, manage stakeholders and their expectations, and communicate results of an analytics project to the relevant audiences.

 3. Relationship management